×

 IOM3 celebrates 150 years

-IOM3 has put together a video with all the highlights from events and activities in its 150th anniversary celebration year, 2019.
+A video with all the highlights from events and activities in the Institute's 150th anniversary celebration year, 2019.